-- Residential or light commercial\ interior use only. \See the product's limited warranty for details. - Do not install in wet areas like patios and showers, or exterior areas.
-Do not install in boats, or other moving vehicles.
+- Residential or light commercial interior use only.
+See the product's limited warranty for details. - Do not install in wet areas like patios and showers, or exterior areas. - · Do not install in boats, other moving vehicles or over Radiant Heat.